Giovasdf/calculatorextension-vscode/README.md

-# Simple Calculator Extension for Visual Studio Code
+# Minimalist Calculator Extension for Visual Studio Code

 ## Overview

-This is a simple calculator extension for Visual Studio Code, allowing users to perform basic arithmetic operations conveniently within the editor.
+This is a Minimalist calculator extension for Visual Studio Code, allowing users to perform basic arithmetic operations conveniently within the editor.

 ## Features